phtal-org/internet-draft-xrel/draft-montoya-xrel.md

 This decentralization allows for a much lower entry barrier, which is not inconsistent with the general concept of the web, and enables different use cases.
 For example, a private organization is fully capable of defining their own repository of XREL definitions outside of the open Internet, after all standards are a byproduct of authority.
 Conversely, public XREL definitions would allow for serendipitous reuse, where useful relationships backed by stable URLs might be discovered and possibly become de facto standard.

 # Specification
+This document and the specification documented in it are heavily influenced by the [OpenAPI 3.1 Spec](#OAS).

 ## Format
 Following the OpenAPI specification, XREL documents may be represented either in [JSON](#RFC6901) or [YAML](#W3C.yaml) format.